 1.6 The NPPF sets out the Government's policies for the system of writing plans, the planning application process and clarifies the overarching objectives for sustainable development.
-Particular reference is made to National Parks in the document (paragraph 172).
-It also directs readers to the English National Parks and the Broads: UK Government Vision and Circular (2010) for further guidance (NPPF footnote 54).
+Particular reference is made to National Parks in the document (paragraphs 176, 177).
+It also directs readers to the English National Parks and the Broads: UK Government Vision and Circular (2010) for further guidance (NPPF footnote 59).